-'EU and international students make an important contribution to our world-class universities, and our European neighbours are among some of our closest research partners' - Jo Johnson, Minister of State for Universities and Science
+'EU and international students make an important contribution to our world-class universities, and our European neighbours are among some of our closest research partners' - Jo Johnson, former Minister of State for Universities and Science

 The UK education sector is one of the most international in the world.
 Students and staff from the EU and beyond are extremely welcome.
 They make an enormous contribution to the UK and the success of its education institutions.